blog

 Managing Lip Filler Migration

-If migration has occurred, the approach will depend on its severity and impact on the patient’s appearance.
+If migration has occurred, the approach depends on its severity.
+It also depends on the impact on the patient’s appearance.

 Mild migration